Patti Davis

-Early life
+Early life and education

 Patricia Ann Reagan was born to Ronald and Nancy Reagan on October 21, 1952, at Cedars-Sinai Medical Center in Los Angeles, California.
 She is the older sister of Ron Reagan, and the younger adoptive sister of Michael Reagan as well as half-sister of the late Maureen Reagan.
 She went to grade school at The John Thomas Dye School in Bel Air, and graduated from the Orme School of Arizona in 1970.

 She matriculated at Northwestern University, where she studied creative writing and drama.
 She then attended the University of Southern California for two years.
 She changed her last name to her mother's maiden name, Davis, in an effort to have an independent career.
 She was active in the anti-nuclear movement before her father was elected president, and continued her activism through his term, stirring controversy and creating strife in the family.
-Unlike her father, Davis is a critic of the Republican Party, with which she has never been affiliated.
+She has been a critic of the Republican Party, with which she has never been affiliated.